Lawrence-Chiappelli/Stockton-Discord-Bot/README.md

 ### Heroku Files:

 - ```bot.py``` - the "brains" of the code.
 The user provides their bot token here, and directs end-user functionality to different modules.
 Set this as your script path.
 - ```config.ini``` - contains a unique configuration specific to the needs of Discord server.
-Config info is retrieved from the [Google Sheets config file](#Google-Sheets-configuration-file) and stored here.
+Config info is retrieved from the [Google Sheets configuration file](#Google-Sheets-configuration-file) and stored here.
 The primary motivation for this is to improve API response times and efficiently utilize sparse rate limit quotas.
 - ```Aptfile``` - "[Heroku](https://heroku.com) will ... install these packages ... when you deploy your application"
 - ```Procfile``` - "Heroku apps include a Procfile that specifies the commands that are executed by the app on startup"
 - ```runtime.txt``` - "The Heroku Runtime is responsible for provisioning and orchestrating containers (dynos), managing and monitoring their -lifecycle, providing proper network configuration, HTTP routing, log aggregation, and more."